USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/install/download.md

 # Download CSF <!-- omit from toc -->

 In the previous section, we explained how to install all the required dependencies for CSF.
-Now, we’ll guide you through downloading the latest version of ConfigServer Security & Firewall.
+Now, we’ll guide you through downloading the latest version of Correo's Security Firewall.

 Instructions on this page cover both the `tgz` and `zip archive, see the note below: